SAP-samples/teched2022-DA161/exercises/ex1/README.md

 ℹ️ Welcome to the Available Objects!

-It provides you a hollistic view of all the data related objects that are associated to the data model.
-It provides you an ability to quickly drag an drop objects into the Builder Panel or use any of the quick action menus to bind the data.
+It provides you a holistic view of all the data related objects that are associated to the data model.
+It provides you an ability to quickly drag and drop objects into the Builder Panel or use any of the quick action menus to bind the data.

 ![image](https://user-images.githubusercontent.com/112718519/197639771-4ade8c48-bff3-42ca-a676-2e6c4135b01a.png)